 Not to worry if you can’t identify the birds you see at first.
-Just take good notes about their prominent features, for example, size, shape, color, and unusual markings, or you can try to snap a close-up picture.
-Then, you can use a bird guide to look them up later.
+Just take good notes about their prominent features such as their size, shape, color, and unusual markings, or you can try to snap a closeup picture.
+Then you can use a bird guide to look them up later.
 All About Birds and What Bird are two good online bird identification guides that are free and easy to use.
-Additionally, the free Merlin Bird ID App can be downloaded to your smartphone and used offline.
-Merlin will ask you five simple questions about the bird you are trying to identify and suggest matches for you—you can even upload a picture to Merlin and let the app try to identify it.
+Additionally, the free Merlin Bird ID app can be downloaded to your smartphone and used offline.
+Merlin will ask you five simple questions about the bird you are trying to identify and suggest matches for you.
+You can even upload a picture to Merlin and let the app try to identify it.

-The third and last step involves uploading your data to the event’s website.
-This steps usually only takes a few minutes to complete.
-While you’re visiting the website, check out the live map that displays dots in the various locations where people have uploaded a checklist.
+3. The last step involves sending your data to the event’s website.
+This step usually only takes a few minutes to complete.
+While you’re visiting the website, check out the live map that displays dots in the various locations where people have submitted a checklist.
 It’s fun to watch the data pour in from all over the world.

 As an added bonus, there is a photo contest for those who want to submit pictures of the birds that they see during the event.
-You can even submit photos of yourself watching the birds.
-Hence, don’t forget your binoculars.
-If you do shoot some good photos, please share them with EarthSky too.
+You can even submit photos of yourself bird watching.
+If you do shoot some good photos, please share them with us at EarthSky Community Photos.
 We love birding photos!

 Use the hashtag #GBBC to follow Great Backyard Bird Count conversations on Twitter and Facebook.

-The first annual Great Backyard Bird Count was held 1998, and the event has continued to grow year after year.
-In 2016, 162,052 checklists were submitted by people from more than 100 different countries and 5,689 species were spotted—that is about half of all of the known bird species on Earth.
-Hopefully, 2017 will be another record breaker.
+The first annual Great Backyard Bird Count was held in 1998, and the event has continued to grow year after year.
+Hopefully, 2021 will be another record breaker.

-Bottom line: The annual Great Backyard Bird Count runs from February 17–20, 2017.
-This popular citizen science project helps scientists keep track of the health of bird populations.
-Participating is free and easy, so why not give it a try.
+Bottom line: The annual Great Backyard Bird Count runs from February 12-15, 2021.
+This popular community science project helps scientists keep track of the health of bird populations.
+Participating is free and easy, so why not give it a try?